Trafficking of children: Economic factors

 Forced begging is a profitable practice in which exploiters are motivated by economic incentives.
 The business structures of major rings of children trafficked for the purpose of begging have been examined as comparable to a medium-size business enterprise.
 In the most severe cases networks of children forced to beg may generate $30–40,000 USD for the profiteer.
 Though family networks are not nearly as extensive, a study conducted in Albania showed that a family with multiple children begging can earn up to fifteen euros a day, an amount greater than the average national teacher salary.
 Anti-Slavery International asserts that because this income is relatively high many families believe it is the best option available given the lack of existing capabilities.
 Capability deprivation, meaning the routine absence of adequate resources that serve in facilitating opportunities, may account for cross-generational begging practices within families.
 UNICEF studies have found that begging is especially prevalent among families in which parents are incapacitated in some way, leading children to be the sole providers.

+A necessary component of the fight against child trafficking in Africa is an increase in resources among impoverished communities.
+Many families have lost the ability to care for their children, so they feel that they must place them in care facilities, which often leads to the trafficking of these children.
+According to Addo, before the implementation of institutional care facilities in Sub-Saharan Africa, families practiced kinship fostering to care for one another’s children in cases of extreme poverty and orphanhood.
+Currently, many African countries are undergoing community development to provide resources for the extended family of orphaned children to help care for them (Addo).
+In his article about human trafficking in Africa, Blessing tells a story of children in the Democratic Republic of the Congo whose impoverished parents sent them to a camp that was advertised as a free place for children to spend their holidays.
+In reality, there was no camp, and all of these children were sucked into human trafficking.
+Despite their best efforts, the parents of these children could not locate them for two years due to a lack of resources.
+Once the children were found, the parents ended up in the midst of a legal battle for their child’s custody (Blessing).
+Child trafficking in areas of Africa such as the DRC would be drastically reduced with the increase of resources for their parents to make a better life, and escape poverty.